brendt/stitcher.io/src/content/blog/2023-03-21-limited-by-committee.md

 Say you want to add a feature in PHP that benefits you — a prominent framework developer.
 Then you'll have to convince enough people to vote for it.
 First, you request Internals to share their comments on your idea — an RFC.
 Naturally, you'll make compromises, trying to get as many people on your side as possible before voting starts.
 On top of that: people can lobby others to influence their vote and, in the end, the result.
 Suddenly you're playing a game of politics, instead of proper software design.

 And so, design by committee often leads to average results at best; or (in many cases) no result, because people couldn't find consensus.
-Camel were probably designed by a committee as well.
-Sure, it works, but it's far from excellence and full of compromise.
+Camels were probably designed by a committee as well.
+Sure, they work, but they are far from excellence and full of compromise.

 ![](/resources/img/blog/committee/camel5.jpg)